elementor/elementor-developers-docs/src/scripts-styles/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Just like WordPress, Elementor has special hooks to register custom scripts and styles.
-It's very important to use the correct hook to improve site performance.
-Using Elementor recommendations and best practice helps Elementor enqueue files dynamically only when they are used, reducing performance impact.
+It's very important to use the correct hook in order to improve site performance.
+Using Elementor recommendations and best practices helps Elementor enqueue files dynamically only when they are used, reducing performance impact.

 ## Static vs. Dynamic Loading

-Some scripts should be always loaded, others only when used.
-Elementor allows developers the freedom of choosing either way.
-A good example is the Editor scripts vs. Widget scripts.
-Editor scripts should always be loaded.
-Widgets scripts, on the other hand, should be loaded on the frontend only if the widget is being used.
+Some scripts should always be loaded, others only when used.
+For example, editor scripts should always be loaded while widget scripts should should only be loaded when they are being used.
+Elementor allows developers the freedom of choosing either method.

 Each script and stylesheet increases the page size.
-This is why you should register assets and let Elementor decide whether to load them.
-Elementor checks if the page uses an element requiring your script, and only then they are loaded.
+This is why it is best practice to register assets and let Elementor decide whether or not to load them.
+Elementor checks to see if the page uses an element requiring your script, and only then it is loaded.

 ## Frontend Scripts & Styles

-Register new scripts and styles to frontend pages using Elementor:
+Learn more about registering new scripts and styles to frontend pages:

 * [Frontend Scripts](./frontend-scripts)
 * [Frontend Styles](./frontend-styles)

 ## Editor Scripts & Styles

-Register new scripts and styles to [Elementor Editor](/editor/elementor-panel):
+Learn more about registering new scripts and styles to the [Elementor Editor](/editor/elementor-panel):

 * [Editor Scripts](./editor-scripts)
 * [Editor Styles](./editor-styles)

 ## Preview Scripts & Styles

-Register new scripts and styles to [Elementor Preview](/editor/elementor-preview):
+Learn more about registering new scripts and styles to [Elementor preview](/editor/elementor-preview):

 * [Preview Scripts](./preview-scripts)
 * [Preview Styles](./preview-styles)

 ## Widget Scripts & Styles

-Register custom scripts and styles on [Elementor Widgets](/widgets/):
+Learn more about registering custom scripts and styles to [Elementor widgets](/widgets/):

 * [Widget Scripts](./widget-scripts)
 * [Widget Styles](./widget-styles)

 ## Controls Scripts & Styles

-Register custom scripts and styles on [Elementor Controls](/controls/):
+Learn more about registering custom scripts and styles to [Elementor controls](/controls/):

 * [Control Scripts](./control-scripts)
 * [Control Styles](./control-styles)